 Since 1961, an estimated two-thirds of Thailand’s forests have been cut down.
-Students from the CDSC countered this by planting 600 trees.
-This will 8 tonnes of CO2 from the air each year to offset the school community’s carbon footprint.
+Students from the CDSC countered this by planting 600 trees which will absorb approximately 8 tonnes of CO2 from the air each year to offset the school community’s carbon footprint.
 In addition, the trees will be part of an ecosystem that will provide a new home for many different species of animals.

 The CDSC Forest School Project was launched in 2019 to celebrate the 25th anniversary of the CDSC.
 Since then, 1,500 trees have already been planted with the support of the project partners, the Forest Restoration Research Unit (FORRU, Chiang Mai University).
 When the German Ambassador to Thailand, Mr Georg Schmidt, visited the school forest of the CDSC in Mae Rim on 19 November 2021, students of the CDSC sowed 600 seeds.
 These were nurtured with full dedication in the specially established tree nursery on the school grounds of the CDSC until June 2022.